 Any wound or laceration that is open or bleeding

 Animal bites of any kind, wild or domestic

-Trauma, including hit by car, even if the pet seems fine
+Trauma, including hit by car and falls, even if the pet seems fine

 Any respiratory problems including chronic coughing or labored breathing

 Straining to urinate or defecate

 A bloated, distended, or painful abdomen